Find Grad Schools

 6 Yearly Graduations

 Yeshiva University comes in at #4 on our list of the most popular colleges offering master's degrees in intellectual property law.
 Each year, around 5,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $46,000 per year, while in-state graduate students, on average, pay $34,800 per year.
+The average in-state tuition for full-time undergraduates is $45,200 per year, while in-state graduate students, on average, pay $34,800 per year.
 During the most recent year for which we have data, 6 people received their master's degree in intellectual property law from Yeshiva.
+Around 6% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 #6